 A new direction

-The office was headquartered in the heart of Brussels, at the Fondation Universitaire, located in rue d’Egmont, with a mandate of finding
+The office of the OECI-EEIG was confirmed in the heart of Brussels, at the Fondation Universitaire, located in rue d’Egmont, where it has been based since 2013.

 The OECI today